zeek/zeek/frameworks/input.rst

 will remain queued until the first read has been completed.

-Once the input framework finishes reading from a data source, it fires the :bro:id:`Input::end_of_data` event.
+Once the input framework finishes reading from a data source, it fires the :zeek:id:`Input::end_of_data` event.
 Once this event has been received all data from the input file is available in the table.

 .. sourcecode:: bro